baconeta/cat-burglar/readme.md

 ### Sound/Lighting Design

-#### Music:
+#### Music
 We have atmospheric rain playing upon start up in the loading screen, and our title music comes in once the game has loaded.
 In the gameplay, we used a much more eery sounding track to add to the ambience.

-#### SFX:
+#### SFX
 We included sound effects for picking up items and winning the game.
 We also implemented a sound effect for when the player is spotted by the AI, to not only give the player a heads-up, but hopefully, get their hearts racing a little bit.
+There are some other sound effects such as returning items to the wheelbarrow and some indications noises.

-#### Lighting:
+#### Lighting
 To go along with the uncertain, spooky feel, we have fog, and subtle global ambient lighting.

+#### Particle effects
+We added some simple particle systems to show the player where items were, and also in the more static parts of the game (like the title screen).

 ## Things that we wanted to implement and did not